nansencenter/nextsim/README.md

 at it will save the log info into profile.log file.

 To print the graph, you can use : pprof --gv ./bin/nextsim.exec profile.log

 You can also have a text file : pprof --text ./bin/nextsim.exec profile.log

+You can also have a pdf file
+pprof --pdf --functions --focus=run bin/nextsim.exec profile.log > profile.pdf
+or
+pprof --pdf --functions --focus=run --edgefraction=1e-02 --nodefraction=1e-02 bin/nextsim.exec profile.log > profile.pdf
+or
+pprof --pdf --functions --focus=run --cum --drop_negative --nodecount=20 bin/nextsim.exec profile.log > profile.pdf
+or
+pprof --pdf --functions --focus=run --cum --drop_negative --nodecount=50 bin/nextsim.exec profile.log > profile.pdf

 Unfortunately, I haven't manage to output correctly the symbolic information, even when adding -g option to the core and contrib code, or even when using petsc in debud mode.
 I only get info with the adresses of the functions which is not very usefull.
 For example:
 618   0.8%  26.1%      618   0.8% 0x000000010213ed6e